blerantramadani/wind-multihorizon-benchmark/README.md

 Companion code and results for the paper:

-> **A Cautionary Framework for Multi-Horizon Wind Power Forecasting: Shifting Benchmark Hierarchies at the Single-Turbine Scale**
+> **Shifting Benchmark Hierarchies in Multi-Horizon Wind Power Forecasting: An Evaluation Framework and Horizon-Specific Decision Rule at the Single-Turbine Scale**
 > Blerant Ramadani, Vangel Fustic,
 > *Energies* (MDPI), Solar and Wind Forecasting
 ## What this study does